microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Get-PowerBIAccessToken.md

 ```

 ## DESCRIPTION
-Returns the Power BI access token gathered from Connect-PowerBIServiceAccount.
+Returns the Power BI access token gathered from logged in Power BI profile.
+You must have logged in previously before, using Connect-PowerBIServiceAccount.

 ## EXAMPLES